animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-Alternatively, you can use {data-store-name}'s {x-data-store-javadoc}/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html\[`ReflectionBasedAutoSerializer`\]
+Alternatively, you can use GemFire's {x-data-store-javadoc}/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html\[`ReflectionBasedAutoSerializer`\] for convenience.
-for convenience.
 Of course, we recommend that, where possible, you use a custom `PdxSerializer` to maintain finer-grained control over your